ecom-research/CRM-LTR/README.md

+<li><i>Embeddings_Index_files:</i> https://ltr-log-dataset.s3.eu-central-1.amazonaws.com/Embeddings_Index_files.7z</li>
-This zip file has 10 files that contain the information that maps words ( of queries and product title) to their emeddings in the embedding matrix.
+This zip file has 10 files containing indices which maps words ( of queries and product title) to their emeddings in the embedding matrix.
 Each row in these files is aligned with respective entry in tran, dev, test and log files.
-<li><i>Embeddings_Index_files:</i> https://ltr-log-dataset.s3.eu-central-1.amazonaws.com/Embeddings_Index_files.7z</li>
 <br />
 <i>Queries_{train|dev|test}.npy</i> files contain numpy arrays of query word indices used for lookup in embedding matrix.
-User query contains one or multiple search words.
-Words are integer values, that represent the position of GloVe vector in word-embedding matrix.
-Although original queries have various length, we padded each query with value 1738783, which is the position of randomly generated vector in embedding matrix (model requires queries of equal length).<br /><br />
+Most LTR neural networks require the length of query and document be fixed for all samples.
+Since number of words in queries and products varies a lot, we set query length to 40 and length of product title to 48.
+We do padding with randomly generated vector for texts with lower length and cut-off texts of higher length. <br /><br />
 <i>Products_{train|dev|test}.npy</i> files are numpy arrays of the title of the product returned by the system as a response to the query.
 Similar to query it contains integer values representing the position of GloVe vector in word-embedding matrix.
 Product title was also padded with 1738783 values.<br />
 <i>{click|order}_logs_queries.npy</i> files are numpy arrays of embedding indices of the queries in {click|order} logs. <br />
 <i>{click|order}_logs_products.npy</i> files are numpy arrays of embedding indices of the title of the product in {click|order} logs. <br />